 Meanwhile, the Indian embassy’s spokesperson in Washington has expressed “deep concern over the incident” while urging the U.S. government to push ahead with a “thorough and speedy investigation.”

-Posted by Ian Greenhalgh on February 26, 2017, With 884 Reads Filed under Government & Politics.
+Posted by Ian Greenhalgh on February 26, 2017, With 895 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.